mark-watson/Racket-AI-book/manuscript/tutorial.md

 If you don't add **#:mutable** to a **struct** definition, then no **set-NAME-ATTRIBUTE!** methods are generated.

 Racket also supports object oriented programming style classes with methods.
-I don't use classes in the book examples so you, dear reader, can read the official Racket [documentatiuon on classes](https://docs.racket-lang.org/guide/classes.html) if you want to use Racket in a non-functional way.
+I don't use classes in the book examples so you, dear reader, can read the official Racket [documentation on classes](https://docs.racket-lang.org/guide/classes.html) if you want to use Racket in a non-functional way.

 ## Simple HTTP GET and POST Operations